A Gift from a Flower to a Garden

-A Gift From a Flower to a Garden is the fifth album from Scottish singer-songwriter Donovan, released in December 1967 through Pye Records in the UK and Epic Records in the US.
-It marks the first double-disc album of Donovan's career and one of the first box sets in pop music.
+A Gift From a Flower to a Garden is the fifth studio album from Scottish singer-songwriter Donovan, released in December 1967 through Pye Records in the UK and Epic Records in the US.
+It marks the first double-disc album of Donovan's career and one of the first box sets in popular music.
 In the US, Epic also released the two discs separately as the stand-alone albums Wear Your Love Like Heaven and For Little Ones.

 A Gift from a Flower to a Garden spent 14 weeks on the UK charts, peaking at number 13.
 In the US, it spent 22 weeks on the US Billboard 200, peaking at number 19.
 In 1970, the album earned a Gold Record award for half a million sales.

-History
+Background

 After recording the Mellow Yellow album, Donovan focused on releasing hit singles.
-"Epistle to Dippy" (essentially an inside-joke/open letter for a childhood friend) hit the top 20 in February 1967 and "There is a Mountain" (#11 US; No. 8 UK) followed in August.
+"Epistle to Dippy" (essentially an inside-joke/open letter for a childhood friend) hit the US top 20 in February 1967 and "There is a Mountain" (#11 US; No. 8 UK) followed in August.

+Riding high on the success of these singles, Donovan planned an album consisting of stripped-down acoustic children's music inspired by his spring 1967 move to Buck's Alley Cottage in Hertfordshire, where he had been writing songs celebrating its natural beauty.
+When he proposed the album to producer Mickie Most that August, Most did not find the project viable, which led to a temporary parting of ways between the two.
+As a result, Donovan decided to produce the album himself.